Macrometacorp/docs/docs/connections/manage-etl-workflows.md

 ## Add a Target Workflow

-You can only add a target workflow to a Macrometa document collection that contains records.
+You can only add target workflows to a Macrometa document collection that contains records.
+Any collection with records can have multiple targets.

 1. [Log in to your Macrometa account](https://auth-play.macrometa.io/).
 2. Click **Data > Collections**.